-3.1 The budget setting process is a key part of the Fire Authority's arrangements which establishes the anticipated level of available funding to deliver its key priorities and services.
-Work has been undertaken throughout the year to determine the Authority's key priorities, outcomes and strategic objectives which are contained in the 2013-2016 Plan.
+- 3.1 The budget setting process is a key part of the Fire Authority's arrangements which establishes the anticipated level of available funding to deliver its key priorities and services.
+Work has been undertaken throughout the year to determine the Authority's key priorities, outcomes and strategic objectives to be contained in the 2014-2017 Plan. - 3.2 The Chancellor of the Exchequer announced the Government's four year spending plans in the Comprehensive Spending Review (CSR) on 20 October 2010.
+For Fire and Rescue Authorities it was indicated that there would be a reduction to its central grant funding of 25% over a four year period and that this would be 'back loaded' meaning that the largest proportion of the reduction would occur in years three and four.